battlecode/bc18-scaffold/README.md

 5. The Python example bot explodes!

  There is currently an API bug tied to building blueprints.
 If you avoid `gc.blueprint()` then you should be fine for the time being.

+6. Docker is taking up too much memory! / I get out of memory errors when running `run.sh`!

+ Docker saves some information between runs called images, containers, and volumes.
+Unchecked, these can quickly take over many gigs of storage.
+Occasionally, run the following 4 lines:

+ `docker stop $(docker ps -q)`
+`docker container rm $(docker container ls -aq)` `docker volume rm $(docker volume ls -q)$`
+`docker volume prune`

+ which should free up a lot of space.

+7. I get a 'We dun goof no map found' error!

+ Ignore it.
+This should happen when using the test map.

+8. I don't see any players/maps in the dropdown and/or my console says that `/player` can't be found!

+ This one is pretty tricky to track down.
+Try looking at your `run.sh` file and changing `/players` to `/player` if necessary.
+You can also try running the `pwd` command in your scaffold directory and replacing `$PWD` in `run.sh` with that absolute path.
+Additionally make sure your filepath doesn't contain any spaces, special characters, etc. that may confuse the parser.